-Certain individual U.S. Holders (and under proposed Treasury regulations, certain entities) may be required to report to the Internal Revenue Service certain information with respect to their beneficial ownership of Notes not held through a U.S. financial institution.
+Certain individual U.S. Holders (and under proposed Treasury regulations, certain entities) may be required to report to the Internal Revenue Service certain information relating to their beneficial ownership of Notes not held through U.S. financial institutions.
 U.S. Holders who fail to report the required information could be subject to substantial penalties.